Saibot393/13omens/README.md

 - **NPC:** A minimalistic sheet to take notes, give NPCs a portrait and a token.

 **Item Types**
-- **Archetype:** An archetype can be added to a story and chosen by a pc.
+- **Archetype:** An archetype can be added to a story and chosen by a PC.
 Perks and items can be added to it.
 Items can be set as guaranteed or selectable, the amount of selectable items can also be set.
 - **Perk:** In addition to a description, the amount of uses can also be specified.
 - **Gear:** Includes a description and allows for the quantity/maximum quantity to be set.